-All links of columns are independent from each other, it a drawbacks only if no other taxonomy is used to described how to fill the column
+All links of columns are independent from each other, it a drawback only if no other taxonomy is used to described how to fill the column

-Conclusion :
+Conclusion:

-Despite these drawbacks these taxonomy could be use as a model for a properly structuration for an other taxonomy like the one we decided to choose.
+Despite these drawbacks these taxonomies could be used as a model for a properly structuration for another taxonomy like the one we decided to choose.

+It could have inspired a way to present an object created with our taxonomy

-As announced, the columns indepencandy is only a drawback if no other taxonomy is used, more over it became a strongly advantage in the goal of describe a multi-level-model.
+As announced, the columns independency is only a drawback if no other taxonomy is used, more over it became a strongly advantage in the goal of describe a multi-level-model.

-Architecting an Entreprise content management Strategy
+Architecting an Enterprise content management Strategy